-Be that as it may, this was Harris’ band — always had been, always would be — so once the decision to dump Paul had been made, he and Smallwood applied that same businesslike discipline to identifying his replacement, who, as fate would have it, had already shared many stages with his future employers.
+Be that as it may, this was Harris’ band — always had been, always would be — so once the decision to dump Di’Anno had been made, he and Smallwood applied that same businesslike discipline to identifying his replacement.

-That replacement was Dickinson, who had been laboring with Iron Maiden rivals Samson (under the questionable stage name of Bruce Bruce!) since 1980, and had reportedly long secretly coveted Di’Anno’s job, along with the more professional ambitions that his present band clearly lacked.
+As fate would have it, Dickinson had already shared many stages with his future employers.
+He began fronting Iron Maiden rivals Samson (under the questionable stage name of Bruce Bruce) in 1980, and had reportedly been secretly coveting Di’Anno’s job.
+Iron Maiden also boasted professional ambitions that his present band clearly lacked.

 Harris had likewise long admired Dickinson’s powerful air-raid siren of a voice, and saw no reason to change his opinion after a successful audition was held in September 1981 – mere days after Di’Anno’s dismissal.
 Dickinson was offered the job on the spot and told, “Oh, by the way, we’re touring Italy next month!”